Detox/core/design.md

 Refer to the specification if you intend to create alternative implementation.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

+#### Glossary
+* Initiator: the node that initiates communication
+* Responder: the node with which initiator wants to communicate
+* Routing path: a sequence of nodes that form a path through which initiator and responder are connected and can anonymously send encrypted data
+* Friend: a node that have established friendship with another node, so that these 2 nodes are friends with each other

 ### What Detox is
 Detox is an overlay network that is intended to offer security, strong anonymity, robustness and scalability, while having relatively low latency and capable of running in modern browsers without having any additional software installed.